Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 → Book here your Scenic flight over Milford Sound

-The best way to explore the most of Fiordland National Park is to stay in either Milford Sound or Te Anau.
+The best way to explore most of Fiordland National Park is to stay in either Milford Sound or Te Anau.
 Milford Sound only has one accommodation and restaurant option as the Milford Sound Lodge.
-If you have a self contained campervan then you have the option to stay at some camping sites.
+If you have a self-contained campervan then you have the option to stay at some camping sites.

 Te Anau on the other hand has more options for accommodations and facilities such as restaurants and supermarkets.
-However, from Te Anau it is 80 kilometre drive to Lake Marian trailhead.
+However, from Te Anau it is an 80-kilometer drive to Lake Marian trailhead.
 If you’re planning to explore Fiordland National Park and Milford Sound for a few days, then having your base in Te Anau is a great idea.
-With the ever changing weather circumstances in Fiordland National Park, it is always a surprise to see how the landscape changes as well.
-And with so many places you can explore along Milford road it is a great day trip into Fiordland National Park.
+With the ever-changing weather circumstances in Fiordland National Park, it is always a surprise to see how the landscape changes as well.
+And with so many places you can explore along Milford Road, it is a great day trip into Fiordland National Park.

 Milford Sound Lodge

-Milford Sound Lodge is some of the most unique accommodations in New Zealand.
-Being the only accommodation close to Milford Sound, you will be immersed by nature.
+Milford Sound Lodge is one of the most unique accommodations in New Zealand.
+Being the only accommodation close to Milford Sound, you will be immersed in nature.
 The mountain and river view chalets look out over the towering peaks of the Darran Mountains with waterfalls pouring down along the cliffs.
-Truly some of the most mesmerising views you can have from an accommodation.
-We personally stayed here two nights and highly recommend booking a stay at Milford Sound Lodge.
-You are not only close to the action of Milford Sound cruise and the hikes you can do.
-But you can also fully recharged in your cosy cabin and order delicious food at Pio Pio restaurant.
+Truly some of the most mesmerizing views you can have from an accommodation.
+We stayed here for two nights and highly recommend booking a stay at Milford Sound Lodge.
+You are not only close to the action of the Milford Sound cruise and the hikes you can do.
+But you can also fully recharge in your cozy cabin and order delicious food at Pio Pio restaurant.

 → Book here your stay at Milford Sound Lodge